estherdomfeh213/thme/README.md

   Spoofing occurs when a network device pretends to dentify as another using its MAC address.
 When this occurs, it can often break poorly implemented security designs that assumes that devices talking on a network are trustworthy.

   ## PRACTICAL
+Spoofing:
+Goal- To pretend to identify as another networdked device using device's MAC address.

+Did this by changing my MAC address to a another device's MAC address to get on a hotal Wi-Fi that i was supposed to pay for.

+THM{YOU_GOT_ON_TRYHACKME}